 With a .05 significance level, we can conclude that the mean LDL level is different between populations who survive greater than 5 years and those that die within 5 years with a p-value of 0.0115.
 Those who survive >= 5 years have a mean 8.5 mg/dL higher LDL level, with a 95% confidence interval of this difference being (1.911, 15.090).

+Point: 2 out of 3.
+The conclusion about the association between serum LDL and 5 year all cause mortality is, that surviving subjects would tend toward higher mean serum LDL.

 2.